KSTP (AM): National Battery Company

 In mid-December 1927, the National Battery Company announced it had received permission from the Federal Radio Commission (FRC) to build a new station, with the call letters KSTP, operating from a transmitter site to be constructed three miles south of Wescott.
 The next month it was reported that the new station, still under construction, had been assigned to 1360 kHz.
 KSTP made its debut broadcast on March 29, 1928.
 Although technically it was a separate station from WAMD and KFOY, both of which were formally deleted on April 30, 1928, overall KSTP was treated as the direct successor to a consolidated WAMD and KFOY.

 Hubbard became the merged station's general manager, acquiring controlling interest in 1941.
 A month after the merger, KSTP became an affiliate for the NBC Red Network.
 It remained with NBC for 46 years.
 On November 11, 1928, under the provisions of the FRC's General Order 40, KSTP was assigned to a "high-powered regional" frequency of 1460 kHz.
 The only other station assigned to this frequency was WTFF in Mount Vernon Hills, Virginia (later WJSV, now WFED, Washington, D.C.).
-On February 7, 1933, the FRC authorized KSTP to increase its daytime power to 25 KW.
+On February 7, 1933, the FRC authorized KSTP to increase its daytime power to 25,000 watts.
 In 1938 and 1939 KSTP also operated a high-fidelity AM "experimental audio broadcasting station" Apex station, W9XUP, originally on 25,950 kHz and later on 26,150 kHz.
-In 1941, as part of the implementation of the North American Regional Broadcasting Agreement, KSTP was assigned to its current "clear channel" frequency of 1500 kHz, with the provision that it and WJSV, as "Class I-B" stations, had to maintain directional antennas at night in order to mutually protect each other from interference.
-An FM station, KSTP-FM, was founded in 1946 but shut down in 1952.
+In 1941, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA), KSTP was assigned to its current "clear channel" frequency of 1500 kHz, with the provision that it and WJSV, as "Class I-B" stations, had to maintain directional antennas at night in order to mutually protect each other from interference.

 Hubbard reportedly acquired an RCA TV camera in 1939, and started experimenting with television broadcasts.
 But World War II put a hold on the development of television.
 In 1948, with the war over, KSTP-TV became the first television station in Minnesota.
 With KSTP 1500 already associated with NBC Radio, KSTP-TV became an NBC Television Network affiliate.
 From 1946 to 1952, KSTP also had an FM counterpart.
 KSTP-FM 102.1 was only on the air four years.
 There were few radios equipped to receive FM signals in that era, and management decided to discontinue FM broadcasts.